 - your logo

 - your text set for your brand (max of two font choices, mayyybe three)

-I bought this ebook from Carly recently when I already thought I knew a lot about Pinterest… and I’m happy to say I was wrong!
-While she teaches how to manually pin (meaning without the use of a scheduler like Tailwind), she also gives a ton of insights that I hadn’t heard anywhere before.
+I also took some time to learn more advanced strategies from the pros.
+I used ideas from this ebook (when I already thought I knew a lot about Pinterest)… and I’m happy to say I was wrong!
+The author, Carly, teaches how to manually pin (meaning without the use of a scheduler like Tailwind), and also gives a ton of insights that I hadn’t heard anywhere before.

-While I don’t have time to manually pin, I can use the same ideas and principles she lays out for my own Tailwind strategy.
+While I don’t have time to manually pin, I used the same ideas and principles she laid out for my own Tailwind strategy.
 (I get all my pins for a week scheduled in about an hour with Tailwind, so for me that’s totally worth it.
 You can start your free trial with Tailwind here if you’re interested.)

 How to Find the Source of a Viral Pin